crocs-muni/JCAppStore/README.md

    **You do not need this feature if you are not an advanced user.**
    The values that are used in the advanced settings are hexadecimal numbers.
 That is, valid characters are **123456789ABCDEFabcdef** only.

-   _Radio button applet IDs_: select the applet to install if more available.
+   _Applets checkboxes_: select the applet(s) to install if more available.
 Also, custom AID is supported.

    _Installation parameters_: is a value passed to the application when installing.
 The target applet use info section in store provides necessary information.